The values I align with regarding my work in product design and software development.

 - Creating systems that honor users’ rights to privacy and data ownership.

 - Having relentless empathy for the user’s needs, even during the enviable and stressful complexities of software development.

 Meaningful work starts with projects that provide an observable good to the user and the world.
-From there Meaningful Work usually is shaped through the culture, rituals and processes of the team executing the project.
-To find Meaningful Work I look for environments that:
+Meaningful work is then enhanced by the team’s culture, rituals, and processes.
+To find Meaningful work, I look for environments that: